AvlWx2014/bowser/README.md

 For each bucket the bucket `name` field needs to match the name of the bucket in the configured region.

-For each bucket the bucket `key` field is added as an additional prefix to the resulting object key before upload.
-In other words, you can use `key` to specify that content should go under a certain prefix in the target bucket.
+For each bucket the bucket `prefix` field is added as an additional prefix to the resulting object key before upload.
+In other words, you can use `prefix` to specify that content should go under a certain prefix in the target bucket.

 #### Implementation Details